The 8 grilling tips you need for Labor Day weekend

 Alexa and Google Assistant are helpful all around the house, and outside too.

-If you have a Google Home or Alexa-enabled speaker, use it to create your shopping list and look up wine and beer pairings while planning your cookout.
+If you have a Google Home ($129 at Dell Home) or Alexa-enabled speaker, use it to create your shopping list and look up wine and beer pairings while planning your cookout.

 Once you start grilling, you can use Alexa to set timers for your food or ask Google Assistant to play music to get the party started.
 Check out the 5 ways to use Alexa at your next barbecue, and 5 ways Google Assistant can help while you grill.